jonaskay/flashover-middleman/source/content/weekly/2019-03-09-what-your-clients-see.html.markdown

 ---

 This week, I had two very similar discussions with other software consultants.
 In both cases, we were lamenting how our clients often focus on the superficial.
-In terms of code, they care if the requested feature is up and running–not if it added a significant amount of technical debt to the codebase.
-In terms of design, the clients care if the thing looks pretty–not if it's tested out or validated with end-users.
+In terms of code, they care if the requested feature is up and running—not if it added a significant amount of technical debt to the codebase.
+In terms of design, the clients care if the thing looks pretty—not if it's tested out or validated with end-users.

 When I say that my clients focus on the superficial, I'm actually making a very biased argument.
 In reality, clients see what they are able to see.
 Firstly, while it's easy to see what's bad work and what's good work, it does take a trained eye to see what's good work and what's *great work*.
 Secondly and more importantly, only you and your team are able to see the actual work in its entirety.
 Clients see only what's presented or communicated to them.